-Patients in the United States must often see a physician before receiving a referral for future services while seeking medical care for a variety of ailments.
+Patients in the United States must often see a physician before receiving a referral for medical care for a variety of ailments.
 This is true for all sorts of specialist medical care.
 Is it, however, required for all sorts of medical care that necessitates professional visits?

 The answer is no, and this is where direct access becomes necessary.

 Patients have the right to an evaluation or consultation in most situations without the necessity for a referral.
 This allows individuals to seek medical attention for a condition and learn more about what their next steps should – and should not – be.
 Physical therapy is one of the sorts of medical care that does not require a referral in order for patients to begin treatment in Asheville, NC.
 However, there is one drawback.
 When it comes to using insurance to pay for sessions, some people have restricted direct access.
 This is when things start to become a little more complicated.

 In an ideal world, physical therapy patients would be able to complete all of their tasks in only one session.